krishnakadiyala/NPAcourse/labs/Section_04_Using_3rd_Party_Modules/Ansible_Lab_19_Backup_Configs.md

 ```

-Note: in other labs, you've also seen how you can also backup configurations using "core" modules.
+Note: in other labs, you've also seen how you can back up configurations using "core" modules.
 This is just another way while showing how to use 3rd party modules.